 I made it clear that each year Japan loses positions in the suicide ranking, and at the time I wrote this article it is in 18th.
 Some countries like South Korea and North are in the top 5.
 Our neighboring Guyana has a gigantic rate becoming the first in the ranking of suicides in proportion.

 European countries famous for being peaceful like Poland, Hungary and Belgium have a higher suicide rate than Japan.
-Other countries with a suicide rate higher than Japan are Russia, Ukraine, South Korea, Angola, Mongolia and the first place goes to Sri Lanka.
+Other countries with a higher suicide rate than Japan are Russia, Ukraine, South Korea, Angola, Mongolia and the first place goes to Sri Lanka.